LooseLab/readfish/README.md

 To test selective sequencing you must have access to a [guppy basecall server](https://community.nanoporetech.com/downloads/guppy/release_notes) (>=6.0.0)

-and configure a TOML file.
+and a readfish TOML configuration file.

 NOTE: guppy and dorado are used here interchangeably as the basecall server.
 Dorado is gradually replacing guppy.
 All readfish code is compatible with Guppy >=6.0.0 and dorado >=0.4.0